yfaulkne/Pyber_Analysis/README.md

 #### Deliverable 2
 ##### The fares for each city type were grouped into weekly data using the resample function.
 The sum of each week from 1-1-2019 through 4-28-2019 are shown below.
 ![](https://github.com/yfaulkne/Pyber_Analysis/blob/main/analysis/pyber_weekly_pivot.PNG)
 ##### The results of that dataframe were then plotted into mulitple a line graph, with Fares on the y-axis and the weekly dates as the markers on the x-axis.
+There was a big dip in April data, especially for Urban cities.
+This may be due to an error with collecting data for that month since it is not consistent with the rest of the results.
+Pyber may need to look further into this.
 ![](https://github.com/yfaulkne/Pyber_Analysis/blob/main/analysis/Pyber_fare_summary.png)
 ---
 #### Summary